TwirlySeal/nightshade/README.md

 # Dark Canvas
-A dark mode for the Canvas LMS.
+A browser extension that adds a dark mode for the Canvas LMS.
 Currently only works with Chrome and Chromium-based browsers.

 ## Installation
 1. Download this project as a ZIP file and extract it